Valodim/zsh-capture-completion/readme.md

 Roughly, a pseudo-interactive zsh session is spawned using zpty, and a buffer string plus a tab character is sent so the complete-word widget is executed.
-To capture the hits, the compadd function is selectivly overridden in a local .zshrc file, capturing matches by injecting a parameter and outputting matches to stdout.
+To capture the hits, the compadd function is selectivly overridden in an inline-sourced file, capturing matches by injecting a parameter to the original compadd call and outputting matches to stdout.

 ## Usage